 The stock must be issued by a domestic C-Corp

 This is an important consideration for founders when starting a business.
 The typical modern startup—the kind featured in Silicon Valley—is usually structured as a C-Corp; however, for small businesses with just one or two owners, the C-Corp structure doesn’t always make sense.

 It’s important to weigh all your tax and business considerations when forming a business.
 This is one of our core practices at Gordon Law Group, so please reach out if you need help.

 The company must be a Qualifying Small Business (QSB)

 - Certain industries are automatically excluded from the QSB definition, including financial, hospitality, farming, mining, and services “where the principal asset of such trade or business is the reputation or skill of 1 or more of its employees.”

-- The company must be valued at less than $50 million when the stock is issued and immediately thereafter.
+- The company must be valued at less than $50 million when the stock is issued and until you dispose of the stock.

 - You should use accurate valuations prepared by an accountant or other qualified third party.